sap-tutorials/Tutorials/tutorials/hxe-ua-download-binary-xsa/hxe-ua-download-binary-xsa.md

 [ACCORDION-BEGIN [Step 1: ](Open a command prompt)]

-Open a command prompt at the location where you saved the Download Manager file (`HXEDownloadManager.jar` or `HXEDownloadManager_linux.bin`
+Open a command prompt at the location where you saved the Download Manager file (`HXEDownloadManager.jar` or `HXEDownloadManager_linux.bin`).

 > Note:
 > If you've already installed SAP HANA express edition, you can run the built-in download manager from any directory as the <sid>`adm` user.